Ductile and brittle yielding of athermal amorphous solids: a mean-field paradigm beyond the random field Ising model: Discussion: universality class and ``completeness'' of the theory

-We may conclude with some final remarks concerning the ``completeness'' of the theory, and the ultimate relevance of the standard RFIM paradigm to the problem of yielding in amorphous solids (within the elastoplastic framework).
+We may finally discuss the ``completeness'' of the theory, and the ultimate relevance of the standard RFIM paradigm to the problem of yielding in amorphous solids (within the elastoplastic framework).
 Regarding the first point, strictly speaking we have gained insight into the {\it full} problem from two special limits, $\dgamma \to 0$ with $N=\infty$, and $N \to \infty$ with $\dgamma=0^{+}$.
-Of course, in reality one will deal with a situation where both $N$ and $\dgamma$ are finite; if thermal fluctuations are present, there will also be a non-vanishing $T$ (more on this in Sec.~\ref{subsec:temperature}).
+Of course, in reality one will deal with a situation where both $N$ and $\dgamma$ are finite; if thermal fluctuations are present, there will also be a non-vanishing $T$.
 Starting from a description in terms of avalanches of plasticity, it is interesting to think of these three parameters as perturbations away from the idealised limit of athermal, quasistatic shear in an infinite system, i.e.\ $N=\infty$, $\dgamma=0^{+}$, $T=0$.
 Away from this limit, each of the parameters cuts off the maximal extent of the avalanche of plasticity caused by a single rearrangement; a qualitative phase diagram for this (in the steady state) has recently been proposed in Ref.~\cite{korchinski_dynamic_2022}.
-Indeed, at finite $\dgamma$ or $T$ a new avalanche can be triggered before the previous one can finish, making these overlap (for the case of thermal avalanches, we refer to the recent work~\cite{tahaei_scaling_2023}); a finite $N$, on the other hand, induces a cutoff on the largest size that can be reached.
-A ``full'' theory of yielding in amorphous solids would have to account for the three-dimensional axes ($N$, $\dgamma$, $T$) and all associated crossovers and scaling functions as a function of the quenched disorder $R$.
-Clearly, we are only beginning to scrape the complexity of the full problem here.
+Indeed, at finite $\dgamma$ or $T$ a new avalanche can be triggered before the previous one can finish, making avalanches overlap (for the case of thermal avalanches, we refer to the recent work~\cite{tahaei_scaling_2023}); a finite system size $N$, on the other hand, induces a cutoff on the largest avalanche size that can be reached.
+A ``full'' theory of yielding in amorphous solids would have to account for the three-dimensional axes ($N$, $\dgamma$, $T$) and all associated crossovers and scaling functions as a function of the quenched disorder $R$; in this sense, we are only beginning to scrape the complexity of the full problem.
 Regarding the standard RFIM paradigm, strictly speaking, the only thing that has survived in our mean-field elastoplastic analysis is the Landau-like behaviour in the idealised limit ($N=\infty$, $\dgamma=0^{+}$, $T=0$), as well as the standard finite-size fluctuations of the yield strain.
 Returning to our previous point, it is then clear that the full complexity of the problem demands an alternative mean-field approach such as the one presented here.